openstack-infra/system-config/doc/source/gerrit.rst

 #.
 Members of $PROJECT-core group can perform full code review
    (blocking or approving: +/- 2), and submit changes to be merged.
 #.
 Members of openstack-release (Release Manager and PTLs), and
-   $PROJECT-drivers (PTL and release minded people) exclusively can perform full code review (blocking or approving: +/- 2), and submit changes to be merged on milestone-proposed branches.
+   $PROJECT-milestone (PTL and release minded people) exclusively can perform full code review (blocking or approving: +/- 2), and submit changes to be merged on milestone-proposed branches.
 #.
 Full code review (+/- 2) of API projects should be available to the